raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 channel unless an excessive amount of keepalive traffic is used.

 Session Signaling messages relate only to the specific session in which they are being carried.
-Where a middle box (e.g. a DNS proxy, forwarder, or session multiplexer) is in the path the message MUST NOT be blindly forwarded in either direction by that middle box.
+Where a middle box (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path the middle box MUST NOT blindly forward the message in either direction.
 This does not preclude the use of these messages in the presence of a NAT box that rewrites IP-layer or transport-layer headers but otherwise maintains the effect of a single session.